Why Is Your House Paint Failing?

 This is perhaps the most common reason house paint fails, but the specifics are many…

 You want your siding to be clean, appropriately dry, and in good shape when painting starts.
-If the wood is saturated from rainfall, it likely needs a few days of dry, sunny or windy weather to fully dry.
+If the wood is saturated from rainfall, it likely needs a few days of dry, sunny weather to dry.
 On the opposite side of the spectrum, unfinished wood exposed to weeks of punishing sunlight will have a layer of degraded wood fiber at the surface, and won’t hold paint nearly as well.
 Fortunately, a good power washing or sanding can remove this degraded layer and prepare your unfinished siding for more effective painting.

 Beyond moisture content and sun exposure, other issues with siding can cause paint to fail as well.
 Decayed, rotting wood won’t hold paint and needs to be replaced.
 Siding improperly installed, installed directly over insulation, and bad sealing can also force moisture to pass through the siding, leading to damaged paint, stains, and other moisture-based damage.